Developer Guide

 The data archiving feature will archive all past appointments into an archive directory on starting the app.
 The appointment data will be archived according to their months and saved as a CSV file.

-The data archived will be minimal and only contains the following columns: date
+The data archived will be minimal and only contains the following columns: date, startTime, endTime, isDone, name, phone, address and remark.

 2.1 Implementation